randomouscrap98/arduboy_toolset/README.md

   to a txt file next to the executable
 - Windows will often mark it as some kind of "dangerous file".
 Please see https://github.com/pyinstaller/pyinstaller/issues/5854
+- When on linux, it may complain about missing "xcb" as part of qt6.
+I fixed this on debian by installing libxcb-cursor0 (not sure why it's needed)